Geogear/GameEngineMath/README.md

-# Vector Fundementals
+# Foundations of Game Engine Programming - Mathematics
 Following the 'Foundations of Game Engine Programming Volume I Mathematics' book by Eric Lengyel.
+He's using C++, I'm using C.